 The Department of Education have brought together an initial list of online educational resources to help children to learn at home.
 These websites have been identified by some of the country’s leading educational experts and offer a wide range of support and resources for pupils of all ages.
-Click on the link to take you to a list of resources by subject and keystage.

 Daily fun educational videos from former Blue Peter presenter Konnie Huq on her You Tube channel based mainly on STEM or creative ideas, there is also a fabulous video about the NHS and a reading from the poem "These are the hands" by author Michael Rosen.
 NHS Video

 This Royal College of Pathology have devised a series of pathology-themed activity resources.
 The majority are most suitable for secondary-age students Years 7-13.
 Why not try some of the sessions.
 Pathology resources